LaunchCodeLiftoffProjects/Collab-Blog/README.md

 1. If you haven't already, open a terminal in VS Code and navigate to Collab-Blog/client.
 This is where your angular app will live.
 Type ng serve.
 You should see the angular app successfully compiling to localhost:4200.
-2. In IntelliJ, run the main application with Spring Boot Run.
+2. In IntelliJ, run the main application from Collab-Blog/blog with Spring Boot Run.

 ## Community and Contributing
 Jump into our Slack!
 There you will be able to connect with other LaunchCoders